Lemersom/Recruitment-Fullstack/README.md

 ## Running Locally

 **Prerequisites:** Ensure you have Python and Node.js installed on your machine.
-Clone the project and set up the backend and frontend.

 ### Backend Setup